 Here I stayed in an apartment immaculately staged as the old sea captain’s quarters that it had been way back when.
 Wide plank floors.
 A dark wooden table surrounded by studded leather chairs.
 A telescope and a mariner’s spinning globe.

-Perched high above town and overlooking the harbor, I waited out a storm my first morning.
+Perched high above town and overlooking the harbor, I waited out a storm my first morning on this corner of the island.

 In his September newsletter, David Leibovitz wrote about “a vacation where you work,” and that’s what this trip was for me.
 Sure, I’m back to making my living in healthcare, but I’m still writing for myself and writing for The Forward and with so many new cookbooks out this fall, I had a lot of catching up to do.